stevebauman/translation/README.md

 Locales are automatically created when you call the `Translation::setLocale($code)` method, and when the translate function is called, it will automatically create a new translation record for the new locale, with the default locale translation.
+The default locale is taken from the laravel `app.php` config file.

 Now, once you visit the page you'll have this in your `locales` table: